zio/zio-kafka/docs/consuming-kafka-topics-using-zio-streams.md

 ## Controlled shutdown

 The examples above will keep processing records forever, or until the fiber is interrupted, typically at application shutdown.
 When interrupted, some records may be 'in-flight', e.g. being processed by one of the stages of your consumer stream user code.
-Those records will not be processed fully and their offsets may not be committed.
+Those records will be processed partly and their offsets may not be committed.
 For fast shutdown in an at-least-once processing scenario this is fine.

 zio-kafka also supports a _graceful shutdown_, where the fetching of records for the subscribed topics/partitions is stopped, the streams are ended and all downstream stages are completed, allowing in-flight records to be fully processed.